What is Claims Testing? for CPG product teams

 - Always measure actual usage of product (amount, frequency, method)

-Claims testing is one of the most common ways Highlight customers use our platform and community.
-Here are three examples of claims testing Highlight users have recently completed:
+Claims testing is one of the most common ways Highlight customers use our product research platform and Highlighter community.
+Here are three recent examples—including a case study on how Clorox validated a new home cleaning product before launch:

 Claims efficacy testing for a sleep protein powder